Siege (comics): What If?

-In the special "What if..." series, the story "What if Osborn won the Siege of Asgard" is told.
+The non-canon series "What If..." features an alternate universe version of the story, "What if Osborn won the Siege of Asgard", in issue #200.
 Ares gives in to his intuition before the Siege of Asgard, attacking Osborn in his own office after realizing Osborn lied to him.
-Sentry murders Ares on the spot allowing him to rest up between battles and to head into battle fully powered.
+Sentry murders Ares on the spot allowing him to rest up between battles and head into battle fully powered.
 In turn, this leads to him being able to kill Thor as well as Captain America.
 Most of the heroes present are subsequently slaughtered by the Dark Avengers.
-Doom has himself and Emma Frost teleported out of the battle and comes up with a new strategy.
-The new strategy has Emma scan the Dark Avengers and find out the truth about Lindy's death.
-Bullseye is found out, and Emma shows Sentry the truth of what happens, with catastrophic results.
-Sentry's fragile psyche is shattered entirely, and he goes on a murderous rampage, killing both Frost and Bullseye, before transforming into a fully powered Void, who then kills Doom, Taskmaster, and the Hood.
-He then confronts Osborn and thanks him for releasing him, only to kill him too.
-In the end, with the Avengers, Dark Avengers, and the Gods all defeated, none is left to fight the Void and he eventually consumes Earth entirely, before spreading out to the rest of the universe.
+Doom devises a fresh plan of attack after teleporting Emma Frost and himself away from the conflict.
+Emma will scan the Dark Avengers as part of the new plan to learn the truth about Lindy's death.